0x1eef/xchan.rb/README.md

 When a channel is written to and read from, a Ruby object is serialized (on write) or deserialized (on read).
 The form of serialization used can be customized by the first argument given to `xchan()`.
-For example any of the following could
+For example any of the following could be
 used: `xchan(:marshal)`, `xchan(:json)`, or `xchan(:yaml)`.
 The example demonstrates
 using [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal):